gotcha/Counterparty/README.md

 of any further broadcasts and from being the subject of any new bets.
 (If a feed is locked while there are open bets or unsettled bet matches that refer to it, then those bets and bet matches will expire harmlessly.)

+The text field may be of arbitrary length.

 A feed is identified by the address which publishes it.